gothicuef/gothic-api/README.md

 ```bash
 git submodule add https://gitlab.com/union-framework/gothic-api.git
 ```
-This will add Union API as a submodule in your project.
+This will add Gothic API as a submodule in your project.
 You can then include it in your CMake project by adding the following lines to your `CMakeLists.txt`:

 ```cmake
 add_subdirectory(union-api)